 Studies on the Creative Process

-The fact is an idea journal is indispensable, especially for people who write as much as creatives.
+The fact is an idea journal is indispensable tool for a creative, especially for people who write a lot.
 It gives you a complete view of the shape of your thoughts; it makes you keep in touch with writing on paper, and it allows you to never miss on a genial idea again.

 A recent study, led by Frontiers in Psychology, discovered that some brain regions are more active when people complete a task by hand, and not on a keyboard.
 Those regions relate not only to the learning process but also to creativity.

 If you think about it, when you write something on paper, you remember it better.
 In fact, this is the first method of studying we all use at the beginning of our school record.